Ted-V/portfolio/resources/Ubuntu VM Guide/ubuntu_vm_installation_guide.md

-# Install Ubuntu Linux on a Virtual Machine Using VirtualBox
+# How to Install Ubuntu Linux on a Virtual Machine Using VirtualBox
 #  Overview
 This guide explains how to use Oracle's VirtualBox software to install Ubuntu on a virtual machine.
 You can use this guide to install other Linux distributions, however, system requirements may vary.